riivanov/generic-social-network/README.md

 ## To run the server

-- Install dependencies in node_modules and run the server the verbose way.
+- Install dependencies in node_modules and run the server

 ```
 pnpm i
-npx nx dev server
+pnpm run server
 ```

+## To run the client

-- Optionally install `nx` globally and run the shortcut to the server.
+- In a seperate terminal run the front-end

 ```
-pnpm i nx -g
-nx
+pnpm run client
 ```